anvlkv/absqra/examples/EXAMPLES.md

 It should be convenient to use on both small and large screens.

-It should have navigation allowing to reach for the 3 different categorizations, publication and your user account overview.
+It should have navigation allowing to reach for the 3 different categorizations, publication and user's account overview.

 It should have a simple search.